jly58/Pet-Care-Tips/README.md

 **How to Receive Data from the Microservice:** <br>
 In order to receive data from the microservice, you need to have a server that is running and listening to the request.
 Here, I've used ZeroMQ.
-The server listens for a string request that's either 'cat' or 'dog'.
-Then, it will send back a tip based on the pet type received.
+The client inputs the string request, and the server listens for a string request that's either 'cat' or 'dog'.
+Then, it will send back a random tip based on the pet type received.
 Please refer to server.py for the code.

 Here is how to use the client.py and server.py code provided.